Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

                 Debug.WriteLine("User cancelled sign-in process.");
                 break;
             case KeyCredentialStatus.NotFound:
-                // User needs to setup Microsoft Passport Debug.WriteLine("Microsoft Passport is not setup!\nPlease go to Windows Settings and set up a PIN to use it.");
+                // User needs to setup Windows Hello Debug.WriteLine("Windows Hello is not setup!\nPlease go to Windows Settings and set up a PIN to use it.");
                 break;
             default:
                 break;